Adapted automobile: Financing (United Kingdom)

 Generally, the more limiting the disability, the more expensive the adaptation needed for the vehicle.
 Financial assistance is available through some organizations, such as Motability in the United Kingdom, which requires a contribution by the prospective vehicle lessor, Motability also have a grants team who may be able to help with initial deposits and/or adaptation costs.
 Motability makes vehicles available for lease to disabled users in receipt of the Higher Rate Mobility Component of Disability Living Allowance (DLA) or its successor, Personal Independence Payment (PIP).

 If a UK-based employee with a disability requires an adapted car for work use, this would potentially be considered grounds for a "reasonable adjustment" by the employer in accordance with the Equality Act 2010.
-In this case the responsibility for funding the adaption would either lie with the employer or potentially be covered by the government-operated Access to Work scheme.
+In this case the responsibility for funding the adaptation would either lie with the employer or potentially be covered by the government-operated Access to Work scheme.

 The Motability scheme is unique to the United Kingdom and is not replicated anywhere else in the world.

 Disabled people who cannot access assisted purchase schemes must generally pay for their own vehicles to be adapted.
-This will add considerably to the cost of a vehicle, doubly so as adaptions generally require the purchase of a more expensive automatic model rather than one with a manual transmission, which may restrict choice to more expensive ranges, as may the need for the vehicle to have sufficient space to accommodate a wheelchair in the boot or at the driver's position.
-In the case of a second hand vehicle the cost of typical adaptions could well exceed the value of the vehicle.
-Adapting a vehicle may negatively affect the resale value, as adaptions are considered unattractive to non-disabled users, in the case of a low value vehicle sometimes rendering it worthless.
+This will add considerably to the cost of a vehicle, doubly so as adaptations generally require the purchase of a more expensive automatic model rather than one with a manual transmission, which may restrict choice to more expensive ranges, as may the need for the vehicle to have sufficient space to accommodate a wheelchair in the boot or at the driver's position.
+In the case of a second hand vehicle the cost of typical adaptations could well exceed the value of the vehicle.
+Adapting a vehicle may negatively affect the resale value, as adaptations are considered unattractive to non-disabled users, in the case of a low value vehicle sometimes rendering it worthless.